Adefioye/mech-interp-exploration/snmf/toy-data-generation/notes.md

 SVD initializations give 0.253 while Knn at current default gives 1.00.
 Knn perfect similarity is likely a result of overfitting.

 We also varied dataset sizes between 5000 - 100000 with range of similarity scores between 0.246 - 0.253.
 This suggest dataset size has minimal impact on similarity scores and ultimately weak improvement in the quality of learned features extracted by SNMF.

-I certainly would have looked into using other loss functions for reconstructions such as KL-divergence
+Retried SemiNMF without sparsity loss on random initialization with ridge regularizer of 1e-4, K=2G=1024 with a similarity of 0.25.
+Still rather small and within range of what we've gotten so far after doing hyperparameter grid search.

 ## TODO:
-- [ ] After experimenting with SemiNMF.
+- [X] After experimenting with SemiNMF.
 Retry with optimal parameters but now without sparsity loss.
+- [ ] Maybe try different loss functions for SemiNMF besides frobenious norm for reconstructions loss.
 - [ ] Run NMF and tweak hyperparameters to see how far it similarity goes.
 - [ ] Run SparseNMF(Hoyer's method for NMF with sparsity constraint) and tweak hyperparams to see how far similarity goes.